Home Page of Lawrence M. Ausubel

 Office Hours

-Preliminary Syllabus (approximately two weeks per topic)
+Preliminary Syllabus (approximately two weeks per topic, except for "Introduction")

 (* = paper will receive particular emphasis in class)

-1. Auction Theory I: Single Items
+2. Auction Theory I: Single Items

 * Ausubel, L. (2003), “Auction Theory for the New Economy” (short survey aimed toward grad students), Sections 1-3